OmarMiniesy/Notes/Defensive Security/Security Operations/Incident Handling.md

 - Detecting the incidents by utilizing logs, sensors, and security professionals.
 - Sharing information and utilizing [[Cyber Threat Intelligence]].
 - Full visibility into the network architecture, with its segmentation technologies in place.

+The objective here is to detect and report a breach of the CIA triad, coupled wth a complete initial investigation and adequate reporting to the incident response team.
+- An analysis is then conducted on the incident to understand the scope, identify where the compromise is and what it affected, perform a full investigation, and start developing a remediation plan.

 Detection is done at various levels of the network:
 - Network perimeter using internet facing tools like [[Firewall]]s, DMZs, and [[IDS & IPS]].